ssc3/docker-internals-lab/lab-04-networks.md

     $ brctl show docker0
     ```

 You should see two new virtual ethernet (veth) connections to the bridge, one for each container. `veth` connections are a linux feature for creating an access point to a sandboxed network namespace.

-3. The `docker network inspect` command yields network information about what containers are connected to the specified network; the default network is always called `bridge`, so run:
+3. The `docker network inspect` command yields network information about what containers are connected to the specified network.
+The default network is always called `bridge`, so run:

     ```bash
     $ docker network inspect bridge
     ```

 and find the IP of your container `u1`.

 4. Connect to container `u2` of your containers using `docker container exec -it u2 /bin/bash`.

-5. From inside `u2`, try pinging container `u1` by the IP address you found in the previous step; then try pinging `u1` by container name, `ping u1` - notice the lookup works with the IP, but not with the container name in this case.
+5. From inside `u2`, try pinging container `u1` by the IP address you found in the previous step, then try pinging `u1` by container name, `ping u1` - notice the lookup works with the IP, but not with the container name in this case.

 6. Run `ip a` to see some information about what the network connection looks like from inside the container.
 Find the `eth0` entry, and confirm that the MAC address and IP assigned are the same (Docker always assigns MAC and IP pairs in this way, to avoid collisions).

 7. Finally, back on the host, run `docker container inspect u2`, and look for the `NetworkSettings` key to see what this connection looks like from outside the container's network namespace.

-## Defining Custom Bridge Networks
+#### Defining Custom Bridge Networks

-In the last step, we investigated the default bridge network; now let's try making our own.
+In the last step, we investigated the default bridge network.
+Now let's try making our own.
 User defined bridge networks work exactly the same as the default one, but provide DNS lookup by container name, and are firewalled from other networks by default.

 1. Create a bridge network by using the `bridge` driver with `docker network create`: